 There was a high degree of variation among the faecal indicator organism results collected during this reporting period (refer to Figures 2.9 and 2.10).
-The highest enterococcus concentrations were measured at site S4 and the highest faecal coliform concentrations were measured at S5.
-All of the median enterococcus and faecal coliform concentrations complied with the guiding values.
+The highest enterococcus concentrations were measured at sites S2 and S4 and the highest faecal coliform concentrations were measured at S5.
+All the median enterococcus and faecal coliform concentrations complied with the guiding values.